 Click either "Yes" or "No".
-If "Yes" is clicked, provider must upload supporting documentation or select a file from the drop-down menu of documents that have already been uploaded.
+If "Yes" is clicked, the provider must upload supporting documentation or select a file from the drop-down menu of documents that have already been uploaded.

-For the following taxes, list separately those for Non-Central Office and for Central Office staff:
+For the following taxes, list separately those for Non-Central Office and Central Office staff:

-FICA & Medicare Payroll Taxes
+Federal Insurance Contributions Act (FICA) & Medicare Payroll Taxes

-Report the cost of the employer's portion of these taxes.
+Report the actual cost of the employer's portion of these taxes.
 Do not include the employee's share of the taxes.